-If you have any further questions regarding this incident, please call our dedicated and confidential toll-free response line that we have set up to respond to questions at set of the set of the se
+If you have any further questions regarding this incident, please call our dedicated and confidential toll-free response line that we have set up to respond to questions at with professionals familiar with this incident and knowledgeable on what you can do to protect against misuse of your information.
+The response line is available Monday through Friday, 8am - 5pm Eastern Time.